marxanweb/general/README.md

 All bugs and feature requests for Marxan Web are managed in this repo under the [Issues](https://github.com/andrewcottam/marxan-web/issues) sections.

 ## Sample client applications for developers
 Some example applications that use the marxan-server services are included in this folder.
-For more information see the readme.md.
+Start page [here](https://andrewcottam.github.io/marxan-web/client-apps/).